2015 Indianapolis 500: Pit Stop Challenge

-The annual TAG Heuer Pit Stop Challenge was held Friday May 22.
+The 38th annual TAG Heuer Pit Stop Challenge was held Friday May 22.
 A total of twelve drivers/teams qualified.
 The teams of Marco Andretti, Will Power, Scott Dixon, and Ryan Briscoe (subbing for James Hinchcliffe), received first-round byes, and advanced directly to the quarterfinals.
-Penske Racing with driver Hélio Castroneves defeated Chip Ganassi Racing (Charlie Kimball) in the final round to win the annual tournament. it was Penske Racing's 15th win in the Pit Stop contest, and Castroneves' sixth, both records.
+Penske Racing with driver Hélio Castroneves defeated Chip Ganassi Racing (Charlie Kimball) in the final round to win the annual tournament.
+It was Penske's 15th win in the Pit Stop contest, and the sixth win individually for Castroneves, both records.